-Presumably the Offertory Verse should be sung by the Clerks, and concluded by the full Choir if the Antiphon is not repeated.
-But if the Antiphon is repeated by the Choir, then all of the Verse would be sung by the Clerks, in the manner of the Gradual.
+Presumably the Offertory Verse should be sung by the Clerks, in the manner of the Gradual.

 If the full series of Commemorative Masses are used during the week–Salus populi on Tuesdays and Nos autem on Thursdays, and the Commemoration of St. Mary on Saturday, in addition to saints days, it would be very seldom indeed that the opportunity would appear where an Offertory Verse would be repeated within the week.

 The Offertory Verses are omitted from the York, Hereford, and Roman.

 V. Respice in me.
 Ps 24:16,20.
 Old Roman.

 Secret.
 Hec sacra nos Domine potenti